untillpro/swarmgo/README.md

   - Keys are kept in `nodes/swarmgo-config.yml`
 - Run ``eval `swarmgo agent` ``
   - Command starts `ssh-agent` enabling single sign-on in the current terminal session
+- Run `swarmgo imlucky IP1 [IP2] [IP3]` to build cluster automatically, with settings assigned automatically
+  - Nodes will be added with aliases node1, node2, node3
+  - One or three nodes will be assigned as managers, depending on number of nodes
+  - Traefik and consul will be installed
+  - Use option `-p password` to specify root password (password access will be disabled)
+  - Use option `-m password` to specify password for authentication in monitoring services (Grafana, Prometheus, Traefik dashboard and Alert Manager)
+  - Use `-n` option to disable alerts from alertmanager
+  - Use `-s webhook_url` option to configure Slack alerts for specified webhook URL

+  Example: `swarmgo imlucky 192.168.98.10 192.168.98.11 192.168.98.12 -p "pas" -m "mon" -n`

+Commands to build cluster manually:

 - Run `swarmgo add <Alias1>=<IP1> <Alias2>=<IP2>`
   - All node are kept in `nodes.yml`
   - Note: won't be possible to use password anymore